Flurdeh/Youtube-Resources/README.md

 ## Paid

 - [Bandicam](https://www.bandicam.com/) `Windows`

+# Audio Recording Software
+There aren't too many of these that I know of.
+[Audacity](https://www.audacityteam.org/) is probably the most popular option here.
+If you have Adobe's Creative Cloud, [Audition](https://www.adobe.com/products/audition.html) might be worth a peek.

 # Video Editing Software
 Many years ago, all you had to worry about was Windows Movie Maker.
 We live in more civilized times now and there are many more options for the average person to edit their videos in.